Comprehensive Plan Decisions in Pinellas County

 A 427-acre data center won a 6-1 Hanover County planning recommendation, then lost 4-3 at the board over water.
 The recommendation is not the vote.

-Know how comp plan amendment requests get decided in Pinellas County, FL
+Know how comprehensive plan requests get decided in Pinellas County, FL

 7-day free trial, cancel anytime.